 Students are reminded that summer course work is intensive because of the condensed instructional time-frame and are encouraged to plan their summer schedules with the demanding workload in mind.
 Students taking 600-level courses will not be approved for overloads.
 Students enrolled in Student Teaching, Field and Lab Experience (EDUC 480) will not be permitted to enroll in additional courses during the eight-week period of full-time student teaching.
 For any exception to this the student should consult the dean of the College of Education.

 Graduating Seniors - Students may complete up to 19 credits after participating in the May commencement ceremony.

 Permission to enroll is special permission given to join a class that requires instructor or departmental approval to enroll or that has reached its maximum capacity.
-Permission is granted at the discretion of the academic unit head offering the course or the cluster coordinator for GENED courses.
+Permission is granted at the discretion of the academic unit head offering the course.
 Student specific permissions are entered into the student system by the departmental office.
 You must still enroll in the class.
 The entry the department performs only saves a seat in the class for you; it does not enroll you in the class.
 The department may also issue you a permission number which you will need to enter in the appropriate field when enrolling on the web.
 Departments can specify deadlines on permissions, so please be sure to enroll before your permission expires.

 Prerequisite and Eligibility Requirements

 Students should consult the appropriate catalog to determine prerequisite or eligibility requirements for course selections.
 Without special permission, students cannot take for credit a course for which the prerequisite has not been met or for which they are not eligible.
 In addition, students cannot take for credit a course that is a prerequisite to a course they have already taken.